BenW2140/AnimalShelter.Solution/README.md

 ## Description

-_This api lets a user search a shelter for dogs and cats, and also allows a user to filter their search_
+_This api lets a user search a shelter for dogs and cats, and also allows a user to filter their search, as well as, allow them to add, wdit, and remove entries from the api

 ## Setup/Installation Requirements